 There are also some other components that often find their way into these designs.
 More specifically:

-- A EMI suppression capacitor is sometimes used to reduce the high frequency electro-magnetic wideband noise generated by the motor.
+- An EMI suppression capacitor is sometimes used to reduce the high frequency electromagnetic wideband noise generated by the motor.
 A 10 to 100pF ceramic capacitor is generally suitable.
-It’s small enough not to interfere with the switching signal (e.g. with high-frequency PWM), but large enough to limit the larger voltage spikes from the motor caused by sparks in the commutator.
+It’s small enough not to interfere with the switching signal (e.g. with high-frequency PWM) but large enough to limit the larger voltage spikes from the motor caused by sparks in the commutator.
 Consider it optional; EMI from small vibration motors tends to be very low.
 Super-sensitive radio designs (e.g. in mobile phones) more deal with EMI more commonly via the use of series inductors.